Tips for Having a More Productive Day

 Set Intentions for Your Day

 During your morning routines, it’s also a good idea to set intentions for your day.
 This means taking a few minutes to think about what you want to achieve.
-What are your goals?
-What do you hope to accomplish?
-These are like a to-do list, but with a more positive and productive focus.

 When you have clear intentions, it’s easier to stay on track throughout the day.
 You’ll be less likely to get sidetracked or discouraged because you’ll know exactly what you’re working towards.
 And if you do find yourself getting off course, it will be easier to get back on track because you’ll have a clear goal in mind.

 Take a few minutes each morning to write down what your intentions are for the day.
 Be specific and realistic, and don’t forget to include both work-related goals and personal goals.
-For example, your intentions might be to finish a project proposal, go for a walk during lunch, or call a friend.

 Brian Tracy originally came up with the concept of eating the frog when your day starts, which means starting with your most difficult task.
 This might not be the most pleasant way to start your day, but it’s very effective.

 The reason why this works is because it’s much easier to stay focused when you have an end goal in mind.
 When you start your day with a smaller and less important task, it’s easy to get sidetracked and waste time.
-However, if you start with your most important task, you’re more likely to stay focused and get it done quickly.

 Of course, this doesn’t mean that you should do your most difficult task first thing in the morning.
 If you’re not a morning person, it might be better to wait until after breakfast.
 But whenever you start your day, try to get your most important task out of the way as soon as possible.